 In 1854, under the leadership of David Moore and Charles F. Middleton of Ogden, others were sent into the valley by Brigham Young to search for a route to Fort Bridger.
 They traversed North Ogden Pass with pack animals and one supply wagon, which had to be lowered down by ropes.
 After exploring the valley, they continued up the South Fork of the Ogden River and returned by the divide into Weber Valley.

-In the fall of 1860 seven families went into the valley to cut hay with the view of making a permanent settlement.
+In the fall of 1860, seven families went into the valley to cut hay with the view of making a permanent settlement.
 The settlers consisted of Jefferson Hunt (for whom the town is named), two of his sons, Joseph and Hyrum, Joseph Wood, Charles Wood and his mother, Nathan Coffin and his mother Abigail, Edward Rishton, James Earl, and their families.
-Others soon followed; however, they found the upper part of the valley occupied by Little Soldier and other Shoshone Indians who soon began to steal stock and otherwise harass the whites.
-In order to avoid trouble, the settlers followed the advice of Brigham Young to “feed rather than fight the Indians.”
-In order to maintain peace, the whites paid the Indians an annual tax of beeves, flour, and vegetables.
+Others soon followed; however, they found the upper part of the valley occupied by Little Soldier and other Shoshone Indians.
+In order to maintain peace, the families paid the Indians an annual tax of beeves, flour, and vegetables.

 The first settlement was established in 1860 by a hillside spring and by a grove of cottonwood trees near the South Fork River, afterward known as "Hawkin's Grove."
 There were seven crude log houses with dirt roofs, all facing an inner courtyard.
 The first crops of oats, barley, and hay were planted in the spring of 1861, and a fine harvest followed.
 The women cultivated vegetable gardens near the cabins.